Quote vs. estimate vs. bid vs. proposal: The definitions differ among business owners and industries. Let’s put the confusion to bed.

-People use the terms, bid, quote, proposal and estimate interchangeably.
+People use the terms, bid, quote, proposal, and estimate interchangeably.
 Indeed, a forum discussion on SitePoint highlights this challenge when using these terms.

 But as one person on the forum put it: “Doesn’t matter what you think the difference is, it’s what the person asking for it thinks it is.”

-What this means is that as a small business owner you must clarify what it is that client wants when they ask for one of these documents.
+This means that as a small business owner, you must clarify what clients want when they ask for one of these documents.